 Compare cheap quotes from leading taxi and private hire Insurance providers including

-Compare Towergate Taxi Insurance
+Towergate Taxi Insurance Guide

 Towergate Taxi Insurance is cover for taxi, PHV and private hire drivers in the UK.
-Towergate taxi insurance is one of the UK’s largest independent insurance brokers, with over 100 offices across the UK.
+Towergate insurance services is one of the UK’s largest independent insurance brokers, with over 100 offices across the UK.
 The head office is based in Swindon.

 The business side of the policy will resemble a regular commercial policy, as it will cover employer's liability as a minimum, product liability, stock, business interruption, pecuniary insurance and sometimes other business related cover, such as legal expenses.